ytsaurus/ytsaurus/yt/documentation/en/_includes/api/c/description.md

 ### Protobuf backend

 When using protobuf, it is possible to specify different record types for input and output tables.
-In this case, the declaration of the job's basic class uses `TTableReader` or `TTableWriter` not from a specific custom protobuf class, but from the basic `Messagе`:
+In this case, the declaration of the job's basic class uses `TTableReader` or `TTableWriter` not from a specific custom protobuf class, but from the basic `Message`:

 ```c++
 class TProtoReducer